Employee-gardeners grow for good in the corporate backyard

 EMPLOYEES at Gardener's Supply started Company Farm in 2013.
 The goal: Grow and harvest vegetables to donate to local food systems that serve people in need.

-The farm started with a set of thirty 4 x 6-foot raised beds on the hillside beside our Burlington, VT, headquarters.
+The farm is a set of thirty 4 x 6-foot raised beds on the hillside beside our Burlington, VT, headquarters.
 At one time, they were display gardens for flowers, but we put them to more practical use: growing food.
-In 2015, we expanded by adding planting beds at our distribution facility in Milton, VT.

 Our goal is to grow as much food as possible.
 We also want to learn how to make the site efficient, beautiful and productive.
 Most important, we hope to inspire and engage employee-volunteers to provide direct service to the community.